-- Number of films: up to 4 per year
+- Number of films: Up to 4 per year

-- Duration: maximum 6 minutes
+- Duration: Maximum duration 6 minutes

-- Max Budget per film: €45,000
+- Max. budget per film: €46,000

 Who Can Apply?

-Applications are invited from producer/director/writer teams (where the producer and director are not the same person) subject to eligibility guidelines as follows:
+Applications are invited from producer/director/writer teams (where the producer and director are not the same person) subject to eligibility guidelines as follows:-

-Producers - must provide a CV demonstrating their ability to produce animation.
+- Producers - must provide a CV demonstrating their ability to produce animation.

-The scheme is not open to full-time students
+- The scheme is not open to full-time students

 - Teams selected must attend an information day in order to be entitled to claim their funding.